ciaran28/DatabricksAutomation/README.md

 - Fork this repository, ensuring the project name is DatabricksAutomation
 - In your Forked Repo, click on 'Actions' and then 'Enable'
-- Within your VS Code , "View" --> "Command Pallette" --> "Git: Clone" --> Select <yourUserName>/DatabricksAutoamtion
+- Within your VS Code , "View" --> "Command Pallette" --> "Git: Clone" --> Select <yourUserName>/DatabricksAutomation
 </details>

 ---
 ---

-## Login To Azure ( All Code Throughout To Go Into VS Code Powershell Terminal )
+## Login To Azure ( All Code Throughout To Go Into VS Code PowerShell Terminal )
 ```ps
 az login
 ```